rules & regulations

 Meters will be checked occasionally at the direction of the Board of Directors.
 Service Meters whose errors do not exceed two percent (2%) fast or slow shall be considered as being within the allowable limits of accuracy for billing purposes.
 The percentage of error will be considered as that arrived at by taking the average of the error at full load and that at ten percent (10%) load, unless a consumer’s rate of usage is known to be practically constant in which case the error at such constant use will be used.

 Meters will be read monthly by the District, with bills submitted by the third of each month to the consumer.
 Bills not paid on the 16th of the month shall be subject to a ten percent (10%) late charge.
+This late charge is only to be assessed against the monthly unpaid balance for that month, and not the total amount past due.
 Pursuant to Section 6, Article 6 of the District’s By-Laws, water service may be terminated in the event of a failure to timely pay any charges and fees payable to the District or in the event of a violation of any provision of the District’s By-Laws or Rules and Regulations.
 In accordance with that Section of the By-Laws, failure to pay a bill by the 25th day of the month in which the bill is rendered, or other violations of the District’s By-Laws will result in termination of service: 1) if a timely hearing is not requested as set forth below; or 2) if, after a hearing has been requested and completed, the Board or its designated representative determines that water service will be terminated in accordance with the provisions of the District’s By-Laws and Rules and Regulations.
-Before terminating water service, the Board shall notify the water customer and the benefit unit holder, if different from the customer, of the determination of the Board that there has been a failure to pay any charges or fees payable or that there as been a willful violation of the District’s By-Laws or Rules or Regulations and that water service shall be terminated.
+Before terminating water service, the Board shall notify the water customer and the benefit unit holder, if different from the customer, of the determination of the Board that there has been a failure to pay any charges or fees payable or that there has been a willful violation of the District’s By-Laws or Rules or Regulations and that water service shall be terminated.

 Such notice shall: